Dave* is a client at a St Mungo’s hostel. He was helped by outreach workers after an alert from StreetLink.

 StreetLink community interviews

 We will be speaking to and featuring different members of the StreetLink community to find out a bit about them, and how and why they got involved with StreetLink.
-Get to know our first interviewee here.
+Get to know our latest interviewee here.

 Join the StreetLink community